 With this live show, Bossy Love have supported Kelis, Tank & The Bangas, Metronomy and Alma.
 Following their sold-out, debut headline UK tour, Bossy Love were invited to perform at The Edinburgh Fringe, The Great Escape and Glastonbury, where their set was televised live by the BBC.
 Bossy Love were invited back by the BBC for another live session this summer; which was broadcast across their radio and TV channels.

 Finally home from tour, last year Bossy Love were awarded funding by the Scottish arts body Creative Scotland to build their studio in Glasgow, and have duly since spent the last year holed-up, recording new music.
 Baillie Jr also found time to produce the Kiss & Tell album for fellow Glaswegians, Babe, which was nominated for the revered Scottish Album Of The Year 2018 award.

-While putting the finishing touches to their highly-anticipated debut album, Bossy Love are gearing up to release an EP, entitled Whiplash, this Autumn.
+While putting the finishing touches to their highly-anticipated debut album, Bossy Love are gearing up to release an EP, entitled Whiplash, in January 2019.
 It’s here we need to remind ourselves that, despite the phenomenal respect they already command, Whiplash will be Bossy Love’s debut EP release.
 Having already been compared to icons Prince, Quincy Jones and Michael Jackson, one can only imagine what lies in store for these two exceptional talents as they get ready to unleash their new music on the world.

 As The Herald said, "They light up the room and the sky and the city...
 Bossy Love is all you need."